Lorne Scots (Peel, Dufferin and Halton Regiment): Italy

 The Canadian government was sensitive to public criticism that its troops were standing too long on guard duty in Britain, and Canadian commanders wished their troops to gain some battle experience.
-That came with the invasion of Sicily in July 1943, by British, Canadian and American forces; the 1st Canadian Infantry Division and the First Canadian Army Tank Brigade were part of General Montgomery's force.
+That came with the invasion of Sicily in July 1943, by British, Canadian and American forces; the 1st Canadian Infantry Division and the First Canadian Army Tank Brigade were part of General Bernard Montgomery's force.

-McNaughton had only committed Canadians to Sicily for battle experience, and had not planned to break up the army he had forged for the last great battle in Europe.
-But Ottawa had agreed, not only to leave the Canadians already there in the campaign, but to augment them with the 5th Armoured Division and First Corps Headquarters.
+McNaughton had committed Canadians to Sicily only for battle experience, and had not planned to break up the army he had forged for the last great battle in Europe.
+But Ottawa had agreed, not only to leave the Canadians already there in the campaign, but to augment them with the 5th Canadian Armoured Division and I Canadian Corps Headquarters.

 On 26 October 1943, the Edmund B. Alexander pulled out of Gourock with 4700 troops, including the Headquarters I Canadian Corps and its Defence Company.
 The men had thought that they were going on an exercise, and as the ship joined a convoy of 24, they realised they were going into action, although even on the voyage they were unsure of their destination.
 It was in Sicily, at Augusta, that the Alexander disembarked, the men going ashore in landing craft.

 The company took over a defensive position from the Seaforth Highlanders of Canada, three miles (5 km) north of Ortona, from 15 to 27 February 1944.
-The men immediately began taking part in the constant patrolling that sought out information from the enemy—the Lornes augmenting the more experienced Seaforths.
-On the 18th, Cpl Tost and two other volunteers joined a fighting patrol that was to try to take a prisoner.
-They studied the objective on aerial photographs—a group of houses that the Germans were thought to occupy during the night.
+The men immediately began taking part in the constant patrolling that sought out information from the enemy – the Lornes augmenting the more experienced Seaforths.
+On the 18th, Corporal Tost and two other volunteers joined a fighting patrol that was to try to take a prisoner.
+They studied the objective on aerial photographs – a group of houses that the Germans were thought to occupy during the night.